ksatohds/nmfkc/README.md

 - Ding, C., Tao, L., Wei, P. and Haesun, P. (2006) Orthogonal Nonnegative Matrix Tri-Factorizations for Clustering, {\it Proceedings of the 12th ACM SIGKDD international conference on Knowledge discovery and data mining}, 126-135.
+- Potthoff, R. F. and Roy, S. N. (1964) A generalized multivariate analysis of variance model useful especially for growth curve problems, {\it Biometrika}, {\bf 51}, 313–326.

 ## Installation